BrianDGLS/Hypo/README.md

 ## Deleting a registered service

 You may want to delete a service at some point.
-To do this you may use the `delete()` method.
+To do this you use the `delete()` method.
 Supply the name of a registered service as the first argument in order to delete the service.

 ```typescript
 container.delete('cat')